You may wish to see an introductory page to this section first.

 (left) Decoration of the narthex; (right) alabaster jar thought to come from Pergamum

 For the construction of Hagia Sophia Emperor Justinian did not spare resources and we know the church was decorated with precious marbles, in particular porphyry, the symbol of imperial power.
-The current decoration of Hagia Sophia retains only a small part of the original one; of the many additions which were made in the following centuries some are due to Ottoman sultans, such as two jars from Pergamum which were placed in the main nave by Sultan Murad III (1574-95).
+The current decoration of Hagia Sophia retains only a small part of the original one; of the many additions which were made in the following centuries some are due to Ottoman sultans, such as two jars from Pergamum which were placed in the main nave by Sultan Murad III at the end of the XVIth century.

-With the exception of Agrippina the wives of the Roman emperors did not play a major role in state affairs, while those of the Byzantine emperors often did.
+With some exceptions, e.g. Agrippina, the wives of the Roman emperors did not play a major role in state affairs, while those of the Byzantine emperors often did.
 Theodora, Justinian's second wife and a former actress, almost shared the throne with her husband; the fine capitals of the columns of Hagia Sophia show the composite monogram of the couple (I and T).

 All the mosaics of the time of Emperor Justinian which portrayed sacred images (and in